 As also noted by Bartlett, 2012, experience from both the 2001 and 2003 ACT bushfires indicates that once a bushfire enters a radiata plantation, it is impossible to stop the forward spread within the plantation if the Forest Fire Danger Index exceeds 35, even if firebreaks in excess of 100 m width exist.
-This is noted and a section on fire salvage arrangements to optimise potential strategies and opportunities in regards to pine plantation salvage has been added.
+This is noted and a section on fire salvage arrangements to optimise potential strategies and opportunities in regards to pine and hardwood plantation salvage has been added in this document.